ChanlChanl

 // {"owner": "Team", "task": "Review new pricing tiers", "deadline": "next week"}]

-3. Chain-of-Thought (CoT)
+3. Chain-of-thought (CoT)

-Chain-of-thought prompting asks the model to show its reasoning before giving a final answer.
-It's the difference between a student writing down just the answer versus showing their work.
+Asking the model to show its reasoning before giving a final answer is the difference between a student scribbling an answer and showing their work.
+It's essential for math, logic, and code debugging — anywhere jumping straight to an answer leads to errors.

 typescript